Understanding ST_Geometry vs WKB

 GeoParquet Parsing & GeoJSON Ingestion Pipelines

-GeoParquet files embed geometry as native GEOMETRY extension types when written with compliant writers.
+GeoParquet files write geometry as GEOMETRY extension types when written with compliant writers (e.g., pyarrow + geopandas).
 DuckDB parses these directly into vectorized buffers.
-GeoJSON ingestion defaults to JSON parsing followed by ST_GeomFromGeoJSON, which introduces JSON tokenization overhead before spatial struct allocation.
+GeoJSON ingestion via st_read() produces GEOMETRY columns directly.
+Manual ingestion via read_json_auto requires an explicit st_geomfromgeojson() call, which introduces JSON tokenization overhead before spatial struct allocation.

 COPY (